ShrithikShahapure/stock-agent-ops/README.md

 ./run_k8s.sh
 ```

-This starts Minikube, builds images, deploys all services, and waits for readiness.
+Starts Minikube, builds images, deploys all services, and waits for readiness.
 Run `sudo minikube tunnel` in a separate terminal for LoadBalancer access.

 ---